 McGraw-Hill Cos.
-(MHP), the finance and publishing company that’s splitting in two, named Patrick Milano to the new positions of chief financial officer and chief administrative officer of McGraw-Hill Education.
+(MHP:US), the finance and publishing company that’s splitting in two, named Patrick Milano to the new positions of chief financial officer and chief administrative officer of McGraw-Hill Education.

 Robert Bahash, president of the education unit, is retiring, the New York-based company also said today in a statement.